 Clients, patients, and customers within a specific geographic location

 The language of the non-compete agreement can range from extremely broad to very specific, which is particularly important when it comes to your legal rights.
 If you have been fired for violating an employment agreement, a non-compete attorney can examine the contract and specific language to determine if you may have a case.

 Did you know non-compete agreements are not limited to regular employees?
 They may be utilized with contractors, consultants, and with outside professionals that are involved in mergers and acquisitions.

 How Long is a Non-Compete Agreement Valid?

 Non-compete agreements must be limited to a reasonable amount of time.
 Employees do have to make a living once they leave an employer — and the legal system understands that.
-Typically, a non-compete agreement is considered valid for up to six months.
+Typically, a non-compete agreement is considered valid for up to six months or as long as two years or more.
 Depending on the language of the particular employer/employee agreement, a Florida court can decide that it could be valid for up to two years.
 But — it is up to the employer to prove that the time restriction is reasonable, not the employee.
 Non-compete agreements are usually presumed invalid after two years, though there are occasions where a longer period of time may be appropriate.